Kandeel4411/PPT-To-PDF/README.md

 * Download the repository
 * Copy the path of the folder which includes the files you want to convert
 * navigate to the place where you downloaded the repository
-* open the "bin" folder and run "pdf.exe"
+* open the "bin" folder and run "pdf.exe" in the "pdf" folder
 * Enjoy!